Cost ETL—granular campaign cost in a bucket

 • Only cost data is updated retroactively; not attribution data.

-View sample file.
-Note: The sample provided is an Excel file; Cost ETL files are sent to your bucket as parquet files.
+• The sample provided is an Excel file with the data broken down by channel.
+Cost ETL files are sent to your bucket as parquet files.

 Directory and filename structure